 The same if there is no sustainable transport or effective biodiversity conservation.
 But tourism destinations that have started to tackle these challenges also improve the quality of their tourism offer and thus become more competitive in the long term.

 Sustainability is, of course, an extremely complex concept, whose elements have different importance for tourists.
 Beautiful scenery, authentic culture, or local dishes are related to both sustainability and quality of the tourist experience, and thus immediately acknowledged by the demand.
 But when we talk about climate protection, lower resource consumption or fair wages, then a destination has more difficulty to “sell” this to the market.

 What I am observing to a certain degree is that destinations that are not booming turn to sustainability as a way to (hopefully) achieve higher growth, and this is indeed an opportunity for them if they are sincere about it and do it well.
 But I would like to see more sustainability efforts in destinations with higher visitor numbers, because this is where sustainability is needed the most.

 The increasingly negative effects of unmanaged mass tourism and the current discussion on overtourism will hopefully change this pattern.

-Enjoyed this collection of answers by sustainable tourism experts to the question how the sustainability performance of destinations influences their competitiveness?
-Spread the word!
+Enjoyed this collection of insights on how the sustainability performance of destinations influences their competitiveness?
+Thanks for spreading the word!